 At last we reached our destination, the Algarve, home to some of Europe’s most ruggedly beautiful beaches.
 Our plan was to simplify our sightseeing and spend more time relaxing, beginning with a stay at the Villas Dom Denis.
 Super quaint and comfy, the place had several pools and a beachy vibe meant for lazy days sipping tropical drinks and getting tan lines.
 But as luck would have it, the day we arrived, a storm front blew in, dropping the temperature to around 50 degrees and hiding the sun for the next three days.
 So much for swimsuit weather.

 Refusing to be discouraged, we made our way down to the long string of beaches with romantic-sounding names like Meia Praia, Batata, Dona Ana, and Camilo.
 Where one began and the other ended, I couldn’t tell you, but I can say that I’ve never been to any more picturesque seaside in my life.
-Incredible rock formations that included pinnacles, natural arches, sea caves, grottoes, and other fantastical shapes made the whole place look like a Silly Sand castle (ring a bell, old schoolers?)
+Incredible rock formations that included pinnacles, natural arches, sea caves, grottoes, and other fantastical shapes made the whole place look like a Silly Sand castle (does that toy ring a bell, old schoolers?)

-Matthew and I spent hours hopscotching our way along the shoreline, climbing through tunnels, egg-shelling it over barnacle-encrusted rocks, and plotting pathways around rocky points where the incoming tide threatened to cut us off from the next patch of sandy beach, barely visible around the distant bend.
+Matthew and I spent hours hopscotching our way along the shoreline, climbing through tunnels, egg-shelling barefoot over barnacle-encrusted rocks, and plotting pathways around rocky points where the incoming tide threatened to cut us off from the next patch of sandy beach, barely visible around the distant bend.
 A network of nature trails high above the water not only gave us a bird’s-eye view of the beautiful coves below, but also provided opportunities to explore the amazing plant diversity when high tide made beach-combing impossible.
 No words really describe how gorgeous the area is, so I’ve created a huge gallery below for you to enjoy.

 That night, we headed into the little beachside town of Lagos for dinner and spent some time perusing cute lanes and alleyways to admire the whitewashed architecture and bask in the overall funkiness common to most seaside resorts.
 The next morning, we tried to take in a few more sites like Fort Ponta da Bandeira, but the windy weather drove us back indoors to the cliffside Cafe do Mar for a wonderful meal of freshly caught golden bream and sea bass.